David Morales (racing driver): GB3 Championship

 Morales competed in the 2022 GB3 Championship with Arden International.
 He claimed 3rd place at Oulton Park for his one and only podium finish, and finished 22nd in the overall standings.

 Formula Regional Oceania Championship

 On 10 December 2022, it was announced that Morales would compete in the 2023 Formula Regional Oceania Championship with M2 Competition.
 He won race 3 of round 1 at Highlands Motorsport Park, the Dorothy Smith Memorial Cup, his first win of his single-seater racing career.

+USF Pro 2000 Championship

+In February 2024, Morales was announced to be returning to the United States to contest the USF Pro 2000 Championship, racing with TJ Speed Motorsports.